Kool Smiles: Medicaid fraud allegations and settlement

-Death of Zion Gastelum and rebranding
+Death of Zion Gastelum, rebranding, and bankruptcy

-Zion Gastelum, 2, died four days after a December 2017 visit to a Kool Smiles dental clinic in Yuma, Arizona, where he became unresponsive after being placed under anesthesia by Dr. Aaron Roberts.
-Zion's parents subsequently sued Kool Smiles and Roberts.
-The plaintiffs alleged that the procedure, which included six root canals and crowns as well as a "cosmetic" enameloplasty, was unnecessary and performed "without truly informed consent from the parents".
-In addition, the suit claimed that "a Kool Smiles staff member silenced the alarm on the pulse oximeter, which is used to monitor a patient's pulse and oxygen saturation", and that "Zion was left alone in the recovery room and an oxygen tank Zion was hooked up to was either empty or not working properly."
+Zion Gastelum, 2, died on December 20, 2017 after a visit to a Kool Smiles dental clinic in Yuma, Arizona, where he became unresponsive after being placed under anesthesia by Dr. Aaron Roberts.
+Zion's parents subsequently sued Kool Smiles and Roberts for medical malpractice.
+The suit claimed that "a Kool Smiles staff member silenced the alarm on the pulse oximeter, which is used to monitor a patient's pulse and oxygen saturation", and that "Zion was left alone in the recovery room and an oxygen tank Zion was hooked up to was either empty or not working properly."

 Zion's was the second death of a child linked to the same dental office, which subsequently rebranded as Manzana Dental, as part of a larger rebranding of many Kool Smiles clinics.
 Other rebranded Kool Smiles clinics include Cortland Dental (MA), Pippin Dental (IN), Elstar Dental (TX), Pinova Dental (TX), Jubilee Dental (TX), Creston Dental and Braces (SC), Pine Dental (MD & VA), Sutton Dental (CT), Taylor Dental (LA), Ruby Dental (KY), and Dorsett Dental (AZ).

+On August 13, 2020, Kool Smiles' parent, Benevis, filed for Chapter 11 bankruptcy protection.